grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Customizations.md

 # Customizing the Configuration

-While this chart provides a capable configuration for Kubernetes Cluster infrastructure monitoring, you can use this document to customize your configuration and understand how these customizations affect it.
+Use the following to customize your configuration and understand how these customizations affect it.

 ## Overview